-This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$350,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2012, Series B (the "Bonds").
+This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$400,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2012, Series C (the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service, see "SECURITY FOR THE BONDS" and the Commonwealth Information Statement (described below) under the headings "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Commonwealth Information Statement (described below) under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues."